About Pictoriographica:

 About Jason Lane:

-I am an optical engineer by profession, specifically as a lens designer.
-I have designed, fabricated, assembled, and tested optics and imaging systems for over 20 years in various industries.
+I am an optical engineer by profession, the vast majority of my career working as a lens designer and imaging systems engineer.
+I have designed, fabricated, assembled, and tested optics and imaging systems for over 25 years in various industries.
 My optics have been fielded in the ocean depths, the reaches of outer space, and everywhere in between.
 As a professional working on the cutting edge of modern technology, analog photography has always provided me a break from the high-tech technologies that I work with on a daily basis.
 My involvement in dry plate photography fits my personality well: A hands-on tinkerer with the technical background to get consistent, successful results.

 I am a member of the Royal Photographic Society, the Optical Society (OSA), a lifetime member of the International Society for Photonics and Optics (SPIE), and a couple of other professional societies which I cannot remember off the top of my head.
 I've also published papers on optics and hold a handful of patents in the field of optics and imaging systems.
-I head up the engineering department at Lacroix Precision Optics in Batesville, AR.
-Lacroix is the largest optical shop in the United States, fabricating custom glass spherical and aspheric lenses and optical components from prototype quantities to full production runs.
+I founded my own business - Ozark Optical Systems - in September 2024 to more effectively pursue my passion for optics as best I saw fit.
+The ongoing success of this business provided the resources and facilities to restart Pictoriographica production so that I can provide you the opportunity to experience the fascinating world of dry plate photography.